hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I'm tired and lots of activity with the family today, so I'm not sure how much I will be able to study today.

+14:23 I cannot concentrate right now.
+I feel tired.
+I think I need to take a nap or do somethig low-key for a bit.
+I'm not sure about attending the Coding Career community meeting either.